christabor/MoAL/README.md

 Here it is:

 1. Read up on a Wikipedia article giving an introduction to the concept (e.g. Binary Search Trees).
-Feel free to even browse Google images or the like for some conceptual examples to things together.
+Feel free to even browse Google images or the like for some conceptual examples to bring things together.
 2. Watch a YouTube video explaining these concepts.
 Videos are fun and easy.
 3. While doing 1 & 2 (or shortly after), create a mind map of all the concepts and phrases that came up, or in your mind.
 There is plenty of great mind map software, free and paid (I prefer [SimpleMind](http://www.simpleapps.eu/simplemind/), it's Android and Mac friendly, and works well, without the clutter).
 4. Write the actual program for the actual task -- this is the most important, obviously.